 On Thursdays the 4-year-old ECC group spend their day at 'The Minimbah Creek', an outdoor play and enquiry-based learning program based on the Nordic Forest Schools principles.

 Minimbah Campus Facilities

-The Minimbah Campus (located in Frankston South) features a full complement of specialist facilities including a newly built Music House (2014) recently built (2008) gymnasium and newly resurfaced oval, a school hall, refurbished (2010) art classroom and a dedicated learning support and extension centre.
+The Minimbah Campus (located in Frankston South) features a full complement of specialist facilities including the Music House, gymnasium and newly resurfaced oval, school hall, art classroom and a dedicated learning support and extension centre.

 ‘Pathways’, as it is known at Minimbah, comprises a large classroom space and several adjoining withdrawal spaces for individual or group remediation work, reading recovery and extension activities.
 In late 2009, work was completed on a new Year 5/6 Homestead and library building.
 This building was specifically designed to promote student engagement and rich learning.
 The flexible interior spaces support a range of activities and more specialised lessons such as Science, Technology and Film Production.

 There are three adventure playgrounds at the Minimbah Campus.
 Foundation – Year 2 students, Year 3–4 students and Years 5 and 6 students each have their own space.

 These resources are provided to make the business of being a Woodleigh School parent as easy as possible.